qiuming-best/restic-kopia-comparison/README.md

     |:-----:| :----: | :----: | :----: | :----: | :----: |
     | kopia | 1105 | 165% | 221 | 38 | 1024 |
     | retic | 2514 | 368%| 1290 | 136 | 1024 |

+- Notes
+    - kopia is 2.27x much more faster than restic
+    - kopia is 2.23x much less cpu than restic
+    - kopia is 5.8x much less memeroy than restic
+    - kopia is 3.57x much smaller repo size than restic

 ### Case5.
 1 T files with all random content  (11 file, 1004GB, 1 dir)